 - Tobacco kills up to half of its users.

-- Tobacco kills nearly 6 million people each year.
-More than five million of those deaths are the result of direct tobacco use while more than 600 000 are the result of non-smokers being exposed to second-hand smoke.
-Unless urgent action is taken, the annual death toll could rise to more than eight million by 2030.
+- Tobacco kills around 6 million people each year.
+More than 5 million of those deaths are the result of direct tobacco use while more than 600 000 are the result of non-smokers being exposed to second-hand smoke.

-- Nearly 80% of the world's one billion smokers live in low- and middle-income countries.
+- Nearly 80% of the world's 1 billion smokers live in low- and middle-income countries.

 Leading cause of death, illness and impoverishment

-The tobacco epidemic is one of the biggest public health threats the world has ever faced, killing nearly six million people a year.
+The tobacco epidemic is one of the biggest public health threats the world has ever faced, killing around six million people a year.
 More than five million of those deaths are the result of direct tobacco use while more than 600 000 are the result of non-smokers being exposed to second-hand smoke.
-Approximately one person dies every six seconds due to tobacco, accounting for one in 10 adult deaths.
-Up to half of current users will eventually die of a tobacco-related disease.

 Nearly 80% of the more than one billion smokers worldwide live in low- and middle-income countries, where the burden of tobacco-related illness and death is heaviest.